 Healthy hummus.
 It usually doesn’t rate high on the excitement level for me.
 Oh sure, I buy it quite often for a healthy snack for dipping raw vegetables, and I like it just fine.
 On a couple rare occasions I’ve drug out the food processor and made my own.
-But a recent visit to Ya Ya’s restaurant and found me grabbing for canned chickpeas the next time I was at the store.
+But a recent visit to Ya Ya’s restaurant and found me grabbing for canned chickpeas the next time I was at the store to make hummus at home..

 Ya Ya’s Euro Bistro is located in the heart of the Denver Tech Center, a large business complex on the south side of Denver.
 DTC, as it is commonly called, is also dotted with upscale housing and restaurants.